What is Barnacle SEO?

 Why Barnacle SEO is important

 As an example, if you’re a plumber based in Bristol, then you’re more likely to get on the first page and noticed by prospective customers if you add your site on the most appropriate local Yelp category.

-Prior to you attaching your website onto a bigger site, you’ll have to identify the exact sites that will help you succeed in your actions.
-It is well known that certain local sites in precise categories will help to achieve higher rankings than others, as well as those that are being created in a different way.
+Prior to you attaching your website to a bigger site, you’ll have to identify the exact sites that will help you succeed in your actions.

 Begin by carrying out a search on specific keywords related to the category your company is in.
 This is so you can recognise the website that addresses your requirements the best.
 However, you should only select sites that have constant results.